MaximPravenkiy/enterprise-incident-tracking/README.md

 To create a new incident, click on the button "Создать новый инцидент" in the upper left corner of the screen. <br>

 ##### _Rules for creating an incident_
-- When creating an incident, you must fill in the following fields: "Incident Name", "Area", "Due Date", "Description", "Priority", "Staus".
+- When creating an incident, you must fill in the following fields: "Incident Name", "Area", "Due Date", "Description", "Priority", "Status".
 - The "Assignee" field is optional.
 - "Start date" - filled in automatically
-- "Due date" - date cannot be selected earlier "Start date"
+- "Due date" - date can't be selected earlier "Start date"
-- "Incident Name" - can't contain more than 15 symbols
+- "Incident Name" - can't contain more than 30 symbols
-- "Description" - can't contain more than 35 symbols

 If you close the window for creating an incident, then after reopening the window, all the data that you entered will be saved.

 After filling in all the fields, click the button "Создать".

-#### Completiion of work
+#### Completion of work
 When you have finished working with the system, you can log out by clicking on the button "Logout" in the upper right corner.